danplotkin/PyTorchImageCaptionerTransformer/README.md

    - **Fully Connected Layer:** The fully connected layer maps our decoder output to a shape of (batch_size, seq_len, vocab_size).

 - **Custom Dataset:** Implements a `Flickr8kDataset` class for efficient data loading and preprocessing.
-- **Training and Validation:** Provides code for training and evaluating the model on the Flickr8k dataset.
+- **Training and Validation:** Provides code for building a custom trainer to use teacher forcing during training.
+We then use autoregressive decoding during evaluation, using both greedy and beam search methods.

 ## Getting Started
 1. **Download the Flickr8k Dataset:**